voyeg3r/dotfaster/vim/wiki/dicasvim.md

 Last line of this sample text.
 ```

-And you wnat to change it to be this way
+And you want to change it to be this way

 ```text
 A simple line